markjnkim/es_mod/02-css/content/lesson-1-gitflow.md

 ![Commit to Master](./assets/lesson-1/180-markdown-commit.png)

 To check to see if this `README.md` file was created properly, see if the `README.md` file is visible in your repo.
-## NEW SCREENSHOT - SCRUB INFO
+## NEW SCREENSHOT - SCRUB INFO - Add Red Outline around new README.md
 ![Github Repo](./assets/lesson-1/195-github-repo.png)
-## Red Outline README.md

 While in our GitHub repo let's take a look at our branches by selecting the branches tab.
 > **Screenshot** of student's simulated GitHub repo highlighting branches tab _(Will Be Added)_
 ![Github Branches](./assets/lesson-1/190-branches-github.png)
 > **Pause**: Although we see our `master` branch, we don't see the`develop` branch we just created.
 Can you explain why?

-> **Answer**: The`develop` branch was created locally on your computer, but this change hasn't been updated yet in our repo on Github.com.
+> **Answer**: The `develop` branch was created locally on your computer, but this change hasn't been updated yet in our repo on Github.com.
 This is considered the "remote" repo.
 As we did in the past module, we will need to `git push` our local changes to GitHub.

 Let's continue to the next step where we will learn how to communicate updates between our remote repo (Github.com) and our local repo (on our computer).